-Ask customers to rate you after each purchase and make sure you get reviews on your site, this builds trustworthiness.
+Ask customers to rate you after each purchase and make sure you get reviews on your site.
+This builds trustworthiness.
 Make sure that any questions or complaints are dealt with fairly and swiftly and always be professional.

 Step 6: Link

-Post adverts when you post new products and hold competitions and sales over social media.
+Post adverts when you post new products and hold competitions and sales on social media.
 You can also set up Facebook and Instagram shopping that will link customers to your website, which is super useful, so make sure you set it up.

-This article may also help you establish your e-commerce business.
+This article may also help you establish your eCommerce business.